 Travellers should visit the Old Town for souvenir and antique shopping, while the Katariina Passage is a magical place to observe where medieval-style workshops create glasswork, ceramics, leather goods and quilts.
 The Central market is worth strolling around, even if only to mingle with the locals.

 The most popular souvenirs from Tallinn are amber jewellery and accessories, Vana Tallinn liqueur, handicraft items like carved wooden beer mugs, felt hats, ceramics and glassware.
 Kalev-brand bittersweet Estonian chocolate and hand-painted marzipan are also popular souvenirs.

 Most shops are open Monday to Friday from 10am to 6pm and from 10am to 5pm on Saturdays.
-The sales tax, which is levied on most good and services on Estonia is 18% and non-European travellers can apply for a tax refund on good bought at a minimum of EEK 2,500.
-A form needs to be filled out at the point of purchase in order to claim tax back and these forms can be obtained from most retailers and Customs Offices.
+The sales tax, which is levied on most goods and services in Estonia, is 20 percent.
+Non-European travellers can apply for a tax refund on goods bought at a minimum of EUR 320, and will need to fill out a form at the point of purchase to claim tax back.
+These forms can be obtained from most retailers and Customs Offices.

 Become our Tallinn Travel Expert

 We are looking for contributors for our Tallinn travel guide.
 If you are a local, a regular traveller to Tallinn or a travel professional with time to contribute and answer occasional forum questions, please contact us.